-FAS Payroll is responsible for processing all academic personnel appointments, specifically faculty, research staff, graduate student assistantships, adjuncts, graders, tutors and student worker appointments.
+FAS Payroll is responsible for reviewing and processing all academic personnel appointments, specifically faculty, research staff, graduate student assistantships, adjuncts, graders, tutors and student worker appointments.
 We also provide initial trainings for new Department Administrators.
 We use NYU’s Human Resources system, known as PeopleSync or Workday, to submit, review, and approve all requests to change or update employee payroll records.

 - Payroll Guide

 Includes tip-sheets and step-by-step processing guides for all appointment types (NYU internal website)

 - Payroll Announcements